Our Philosophy

 Dedicated Specialty Units - We have dedicated medical oncology and bone marrow transplant units, cardiology step-down and cardiac critical care units, and medical intensive care units.

 Quality Improvement Research - The QI curriculum integrates didactics, small group discussion and project-based learning in the clinic during resident ambulatory blocks.
 Residents work on group QI projects that are aligned with the aims of the Patient Centered Medical Home (PCMH), Patient Aligned Care Team (PACT), and institutional initiatives.
 The curriculum is designed to enhance resident knowledge of QI methodologies, provide hands-on experiences in implementing and analyzing quality processes, and prepare trainees to be able to implement continuous quality improvement in their future practices.
-Residents also benefit from presenting their research posters at national conferences and publishing abstracts and publications.
+Residents also benefit from presenting their research posters at regional and national conferences and publishing abstracts and publications.

 The Wards - We operate on a “closed faculty” system where one attending is responsible for all team patient care and teaching experiences on the general medicine wards.